fortanix/rust-sgx/doc/FORTANIX-SGX-ELF.md

 - Offset `0x8`: `1` if this is an executable and this is a secondary TCS, `0` otherwise.
 - Offsets `0x10`, `0x18`, `0x20`: `0`
+- Offset `0x28`: The offset to the TCS structure from the image base.
+- Offset `0x30`: The offset to the next TCSLS page (part of a circular linked list) from the image base.
 - Other offsets: uninitialized.

 ## Globals